Bulk Bags & FIBC’s

 Circular Woven Bulk Bags

-How many times can I use a bulk bag?
+How many times can I use my bulk bag?

-Bulk bags can be made for either a single trip use or multi-trip use and this information is displayed on the safety label attached to the bag.
+Bulk bags can be made for either single trip or multi-trip use, and you can find out which yours is from the safety label that’s attached to it.

-A safety factor of 5:1 indicates that the bulk bag is for single trip use only, which means the bag can be filled only once but lifted several times on its journey.
+A safety factor of 5:1 tells you that your bulk bag is for single trip use only – so you can only fill it once, but it can be lifted several times on its journey.

-A safety factor of 6:1 indicates the bulk bag is for multi-trip use and can be emptied and refilled several times, making this bag more economical and environmentally friendly.
+A safety factor of 6:1 tells you that your bulk bag is for multi-trip use and can be emptied and refilled several times – so this is your more economical and environmentally-friendly option.

-The safety label will also display the safe working load that the bag can carry for example, 1000kg.
-The label will also display details of the test house, certificate number and certificate date together with the bag manufacture date and batch number.
-All this information demonstrates the bag is tested to perform to a safe standard as well as providing full manufacture traceability about the production of the bulk bag.
+The safety label will also tell you the ‘safe working load’ your bag can carry – for example, 1000kg.
+And it will tell you the test house, certificate number and certificate date, together with your bag’s manufacture date and batch number.
+All of this info is given to show that your bag’s been tested to perform to a safe standard, and so you can trace every step of its production.

 Open Top Bulk Bags